-- 2007 & 2011, 2016 OFSTED & Section 48 SIAMS graded the school outstanding. - The school population has grown to accommodate a bulge year, at 256 pupils. - 15% pupils identified from ethnic backgrounds other than White-British.
-EAL 1.9%.
-Minority Ethnic Groups (as provided by parents): Black African, Indian, Other Asian, White and Black African, White and Black Caribbean, White and Chinese, White European, White Eastern European, Other Mixed. - The school's intake is made up of: 43% pupils from Barrowby village; 37% pupils from Barrowby Gate and Barrowby Lodge-majority of these are educationally and socially advantaged; 8% pupils from Earlesfield Ward, where there is very significant socio-economic deprivation; 5% pupils live in other local villages; and 7% pupils from elsewhere in Grantham. - The deprivation index (IDACI) for the school is 69.47%, December 2014.
-2013 percentage 75%). - Most of our pupils come from largely secular environments, with approximately 9% coming from Christian families who attend a place of worship regularly.
-A small minority of children come from other faith groups. - Attainment on entry is broadly in line with national age related expectations, however, in certain areas the pupils are working below age related expectations. - 2 teachers new to school and I on maternity (new NQTs to Y3 and Y4); resulting in very stable and experienced staff in EYFS and KSI, with some reorganisation of teachers in KS2. - The school provides for 34 pupils in the Early Years Foundation Stage, from the term that they are 4 years old and continues to be oversubscribed, with regular parental appeals for admission.
+- 2007 & 2011, 2016 OFSTED & Section 48 SIAMS graded the school outstanding. - The school population has grown to accommodate a bulge year, at 258 pupils. - 15% pupils identified from ethnic backgrounds other than White-British.
+EAL 1.55%.
+Minority Ethnic Groups (as provided by parents): Black African, Indian, Other Asian, White and Black African, White and Black Caribbean, White and Chinese, White European, White Eastern European, Other Mixed. - The school's intake is made up of: 43% pupils from Barrowby village; 37% pupils from Barrowby Gate and Barrowby Lodge-majority of these are educationally and socially advantaged; 8% pupils from Earlesfield Ward, where there is very significant socio-economic deprivation; 5% pupils live in other local villages; and 7% pupils from elsewhere in Grantham. - Most of our pupils come from largely secular environments, with approximately 9% coming from Christian families who attend a place of worship regularly.
+A small minority of children come from other faith groups. - Attainment on entry is broadly in line with national age related expectations, however, in certain areas the pupils are working below age related expectations. - I teachers new to school and I on maternity (new NQTs to Y4); resulting in very stable and experienced staff in EYFS and KSI, with some reorganisation of teachers in KS2. - The school provides for 34 pupils in the Early Years Foundation Stage, from the term that they are 4 years old and continues to be oversubscribed, with regular parental appeals for admission.
 Intake for 2015 reverted to PAN of 34 (but admitted 36 due to independent appeals).
-In the academic year 2017-2018, the pupils from the bulge intake year have moved into KS2; The EYFS/KS1 classes now have less than 30 children. - SEND = 12%: 2 pupils with Statements.
+In the academic year 2018-2019, the pupils from the bulge intake year have moved into Y4-KS2; The EYFS/KS1 classes now have less than 30 children. - SEND = 7.75%: 2 pupils with Statements.
 G & T = 4%. - No exclusions.
-No LAC, however 3 children adopted directly from Care and I under Special Guardianship order.
-CLICK HERE to view Pupil Premium Reports. - Extensive range of extra-curricular clubs led by teaching and non-teaching staff as well as specialist coaches and pupils
+I LAC, however 3 children adopted directly from Care.
+CLICK HERE to view Pupil Premium Reports. - Extensive range of extra-curricular clubs led by teaching and non-teaching staff as well as specialist coaches and pupils.